RipcordSoftware/lazyflatset/README.md

 For insert and lookup tests we would always expect unordered_set to perform very well.
 The chart above shows that for the descending and full shuffled cases lazyflatset approaches std::unordered_set performance.
 In the partial shuffle test performance is roughly equivalent to std::set.

 The big advantage lazyflatset has is in handling the data once inserted.
-The data is held in contiguous memory which means it is as fast as std::vector to enumerate.
+The data is held in contiguous memory which means it is as fast as std::vector to enumerate with no additional memory or CPU overhead to yield sorted output.

+Since std::set is sparse the data is spread all over the memory space (or at least that used by `new`).

+std::unordered_set is continguous however it isn't sorted and generally uses a lot more memory to maintain fast insert and lookup performance.